Glencore fires 1,000 workers over wildcat strikes in S.Africa

 South Africa has well-defined processes for launching strikes and those who fail to get formal approval can be sacked.

 But employers often hire back most or all the workers they fire.
-The dismissals are seen as a hard-ball tactic to force labor into making a deal.
+The dismissals are seen as a hard-ball tactic to force labour into making a deal.

 The miners, most of whom belong to the militant Association of Mineworkers and Construction Union (AMCU), stopped work in solidarity with an individual who says he was assaulted by a shift supervisor, the company said last week.